Internet Patents: Everything You Need to Know

 While it's true that no one can patent the internet, it is possible for individuals to patent online apps and other technology that can improve the user experience.
 These patents cover a wide range of internet activities, including everything from methods of downloading music to e-commerce sales.

 If you need help with internet patents or just patents in general, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.